Butterscotch Peanut Butter Puppy Chow

 - 1 cup salted peanuts

 - 1 and 1/2 cups butterscotch morsels

-- Pour the cereal and the peanuts into a very large bowl.
-Mix them together and set aside.
+- Pour the Chex cereal and peanuts into a large bowl.
+Toss to combine.
+Set aside.

 If you love butterscotch and peanut butter together, make sure you check these out:

 With kitchen-tested quality recipes and step-by-step tutorials, my goal is to give you the confidence to bake and cook from scratch.